 What We Do

-Savvy leaders know that successful interaction with the government is vital to them and their organizations.
+Discerning leaders know that successful interaction with the government is vital to them and their organizations.
 Organizations are impacted by legislative changes as well as governmental agency activities – foreseeing and responding to change is essential to continued success.

 Fredrikson & Byron’s professionals understand how governmental decisions impact our clients and will help them develop proactive strategies to address their needs.
 Some organizations wish to influence decisions before they are made.
 For these entities, an active approach is necessary, and our team’s solid relationships with key decision-makers is a necessary part of the plan for success.

 Providing quality service requires knowing the political environment and key stakeholders, as well as industry practices.
 It also requires listening and responding to our client’s specific goals.
-With more than twenty years of public service in federal, state and local government, our team provides an entrée to key contacts as well as an in-depth understanding of the legislative process.
-We strategize, monitor and advocate on behalf of clients, combining integrity with insight and knowledge to effectively work with decision makers inside and outside the Minnesota Capitol.
+With years of public service in federal, state and local government, our team provides an entrée to key contacts as well as an in-depth understanding of the legislative process.
+We strategize, monitor and advocate on behalf of clients, combining integrity with insight and knowledge to effectively work with decision makers inside and outside the Capitol.

-Minnesota leaders trust our recommendations when it comes to legislative and administrative ideas and solutions.
+Policy leaders trust our recommendations when it comes to legislative and administrative ideas and solutions.
 Our combined experience provides clients with a broad understanding of the inner workings of the Governor’s office, state agencies and agency staff.
 We have a track record of collaboration with other stakeholders who have commonality of interest with our clients’ needs.

 We start by gaining a thorough understanding of each client’s unique needs and objectives.
 We build on this with our extensive knowledge of the current legislative climate and political dynamics.
 Partnering with our clients, we then identify the results we hope to achieve.
 Our government relations strategy involves detailed and measurable goals that include agency and legislative discussions and presentations that are meaningful and effective.